Protests against Rodrigo Duterte: Pandi housing project protests

-Militant group Kadamay (Kalipunan ng Damayang Mahihirap) began their protests on March 8, 2017, when its members illegally occupied government housing projects in Pandi, Bulacan.
-The group criticized the National Housing Authority (Philippines) and President Duterte, for not providing decent housing for poor people.
+Militant group Kadamay (Kalipunan ng Damayang Mahihirap) began their protests on March 8, 2017, when its members illegally occupied unused government housing units in Pandi, Bulacan.
+The group criticized the National Housing Authority (Philippines) and President Duterte for not providing decent housing for poor people.
 Other militant groups Kilusang Mayo Uno, Bagong Alyansang Makabayan, Makabayan, Gabriela and Anakpawis joined the protests.
-On March 24, Kadamay protests turned violent when they attempted to break the gate of NHA, injuring one person.
-The protests ended on April 4 when Duterte announced that members of Kadamay may now live in the occupied units, as long as they do not oust police officers and soldiers who currently reside there.
+On March 24, Kadamay demonstrators protesting an NHA eviction notice attempted to break the NHA gate, injuring one protester.
+The protests ended on April 4 when Duterte announced that members of Kadamay may live in the occupied units, as long as they do not oust police officers and soldiers already residing in the neighboring houses.

 In the aftermath of Pandi occupation, Kadamay gathered at the headquarters of the Office of the Ombudsman, demanding livelihood so that they can pay for the occupied houses.